 - Type and format of CTA’s and Lead Generation that would call their attention

 We will be gathering information from a variety of sources: interviews, behaviour trends, questionnaire, talking to our sales team, etc. The information we will be looking out for needs to be broken down into four main blocks: who, what, why and how.

 - First of all, what is your buyer persona called?
 Make it fun and memorable like ‘Executive Ed’.

 - Then fill in their background info.
 This will include things like their job, career path, industry, company size, skill set, marital status, kids, education, etc.

-- How would you describe their demeanor?
+- How would you describe their demeanour?
 What media do they consume?
+What websites do they visit?
 Where do they spend their days?
 Do they have any relevant hobbies?
 Do they attend conferences or events?
+What trend are occurring that will affect their lives?
 Where do they get their information from?
 How do they communicate?
 What do they like to read?

 What are our Buyer Persona’s goals?

 Now that we understand ‘who’ they are it is essential to pick up on what their goals are and what you can do as a business to help them overcome their challenges and achieve their goals.

 - What is your ideal customer’s personal/professional goal?
 What do they secretly desire most?
 How do they prioritize these?
 What challenges do they face achieving them?
 What questions do they ask when they are trying to solve their challenges?
 How can you help?